 Stainless steel is broken down into different types:

 Austenitic stainless steel is the most common type, including 200 series and 300 series.
 This is because of its low cost and great resistance to corrosion.
 Types 304 and 316 appear most often throughout a wide range of applications in the automotive and marine fields.

 Duplex stainless steel is a combination microstructure of both austenite and ferrite.
 This draws benefits from the two, increasing the strength and ductility.
 A common type is Zeron 100, which was developed by Rolled Alloys.
 Other common grades are UNS S32101 (LDX 2101), S32304, and S3200.
 The most widely used grade is UNS S31803/S32205 – more commonly known as 2205.
 Industries that use duplex steels include oil and gas, and various chemical fields and mining.

 Ferritic & Martensitic

-Ferritic stainless steel and Martensitic stainless steel are both part of the 400 series stainless steels family.
+Ferritic stainless steel and Martensitic stainless steel are both part of the 400 series stainless steel family.
 The difference between the two is that ferritic is non-heat treatable.
-The advantages of martensitic stainless steels is that it can be formed, drawn, milled or tapped and then hardened while maintaining its corrosion resistance.[/toggle]
+The advantage of martensitic stainless steel is that it can be formed, drawn, milled, or tapped and then hardened while maintaining its corrosion resistance.[/toggle]

 Precipitation-Hardening stainless steel, also known as (PH), is generally in the 600 series.
 Popular grades include 15-5, 17-4, 17-7, Nitronic 50 and Nitronic 60.
 These types are widely used in the aircraft industry because of the ability to heat treat and create a high-strength material.